An Open Letter to the American Zen Community

 Warm greetings to all American Zen practitioners and sanghas,

 I write from the perspective of a licensed psychotherapist.
-I specialize in working with women survivors of all types of gender-based violence and abuse including intimate partner violence, sexual assault, everyday harass-ment and discrimination, and clergy sex abuse.
+I specialize in working with women survivors of all types of gender-based violence and abuse including intimate partner violence, sexual assault, childhood sex abuse, everyday harassment and discrimination, and clergy sex abuse.
 I don’t claim to be an expert on many subjects, but I am an expert on this.

 I have been a student of Buddhist philosophy and practice for 25 years and a member of a Soto Zen sangha for over 15 years.
-I’ve received jukai and have enjoyed intensive one-on-one instruction from my teacher.
+I’ve received lay ordina-tion and have enjoyed intensive one-on-one instruction with my teacher.

 When I write about women’s experiences of violence and abuse, I find that it is helpful to refer to expert research to support my assertions.
 Unfortunately, women’s descriptions of their lived experiences are often dismissed as being exaggerated, vindictive, unique to the woman herself, or overly emotional.
-The books and research I draw from are listed under References and Resources; I encourage all readers to do additional reading on this subject for themselves.
+The books and research I draw from are listed under References and Resources; I encourage all readers to learn more about this important subject for themselves.

 The thoughts I express here are based on years of experience working with and advocating for women.
 I have written extensively on the subjects of interpersonal ethics, gender-based violence, and the harms caused by patriarchy and misogyny.
 The conversations I hope to inspire are not about whether clergy sex abuse happened (it did) or whether harm occurred (it did) but about how our sanghas can begin to honestly address this harm and work to build safe, ethical, and inclusive communities.